Troubleshooting Installation Issues

 Some BIOS implementations can be picky about USB memstick support.
 If booting from one stick fails, try a different one.

 Certain combinations of USB sticks and ports, especially USB 3.0 ports, may not work correctly.
-Try a USB 2.0 memstick in a USB 2.0 port.
+Try a USB 2.0 memstick and/or a USB 2.0 port.

 Update to the most recent BIOS, and disable any unneeded peripherals such as Firewire, Floppy Drives, and Audio.

-Clean the drive with a cleaning disc or a can of compressed air, or try another drive.
+Clean the drive with a cleaning disc or a can of compressed air, try another drive, or use USB media instead.

 Burn another disc and/or burn the disc at a lower speed.
-Perhaps try another brand of media.
+Perhaps try another brand of optical media or use USB media instead.

 Boot from hard drive after installation fails